Akasho09/sem7/IOT/sessional 2/cdma.md

 - Multiply d1.c1 + d2.c2 + d3.c3 + d4.c4  , each seprately with 4 diff bits of c's

+- To get messages
+> c1's bit will be = common channel data * c1
 =>> (d1.c1 + d2.c2 + d3.c3 + d4.c4 ) * c1 = c1's message and so on .